sharanushettar644/Demo-project-doc/README.md

 ### Terraform
-Terraform is an infrastructure as code (IaC) tool that allows you to build, change, and version infrastructure safely and efficiently.
+Terraform is an infrastructure as code (IAC) tool that allows you to build, change, and version infrastructure safely and efficiently.
 Terraform is an open-source infrastructure as code tool, mostly used for managing public cloud infrastructure such as AWS, GCP and Azure.

 ### Docker
 Docker is an operating system virtualization technology that allows applications to be packaged as containers.
 This is a very fundamental part of cloud computing, as containerized applications can be run on any type of infrastructure, regardless of the provider.